-- [27] The Complainant provided an Income Approach to Value calculation for the subject using an actual \$6.54 per SF rent from the subject; a 5% vacancy rate, and a 7.75% Capitalization Rate.
-She clarified that while several third-party industry publications showed a 4.6% typical vacancy, and Altus was generally using 4%, she had "rounded it up" to 5%.
-She asserted that the ultimate value difference between 4% and 5% is immaterial.
-She also clarified that she had used an "elevated 7.75% cap rate" instead of the 7.5% from the Altus cap rate study because she considered the subject to be an older building with greater risk, something she "has experienced with similar older buildings".
-The Complainant argued that her Income calculations indicate an alternate value for the subject of \$3,898,156 or \$80 per SF. - [28] The Respondent argued that there are 164 valid market sales which have been shared with the Complainant and therefore there is no need to value the subject using this methodology.
+- [36] The Complainant provided an Income Approach to Value calculation for the site using actual rents from the three subject buildings to define individual property values for each of them.
+She also clarified that she had used an elevated 7.75% cap rate instead of the 7.5% from the Altus cap rate study because she considered the subjects to be buildings with greater risk.
+She also used a 5% vacancy rate despite the Altus determination of 4.6% pursuant to third-party market studies, arguing that a small percentage change in a vacancy rate is immaterial.
+The Complainant argued that her Income calculations indicate an alternate value for the entire complex of \$7,402,286. - [37] The Respondent argued that there are 164 valid market sales which have been shared with the Complainant and therefore there is no need to value the subject using this methodology.
 She reminded the Board that the subject has been assessed using the Sales Comparison Approach and not the Income Approach.
-Moreover, she argued that in using the Income Approach, the Complainant's methodology is incorrect because there is no documented support for the 7.75% cap rate.
-In addition, she argued that while the Complainant has relied on third-party reports for her vacancy rate, the value is 4.6% and not 5%.
-She argued that contrary to the assertions of the Complainant, a small difference in vacancy rates does indeed matter when calculating assessments, particularly on higher value sites. - [29] In its review of this issue, the Board found that there was no documented support for the 7.75% cap rate used in the Complainant's calculation of alternate value using this methodology.
-Moreover, the subject's rent roll indicates the actual \$6.54 per SF rent used by the Complainant in the income calculations, does not reflect operating costs of \$2.55 per SF, which means that the actual rent is \$3.99 per SF.
+Moreover, she argued that in using the Income Approach, the Complainant's methodology is incorrect because there is no documented support for either the 5% vacancy rate or the 7.75% cap rate. - [38] In addition, the Respondent argued that while the Complainant has relied on third-party reports for her vacancy rate, the Altus-calculated value is 4.6% and not 5%.
+She argued that contrary to the assertions of the Complainant, a large or small difference in vacancy rates can be significant when calculating assessments. - [39] In its review of this issue, the Board found that there was no documented support for either the 5% vacancy rate or the 7.75% cap rate used in the Complainant's calculation of alternate value using this methodology.
 The Board placed little weight on the Complainant's evidence/argument in this approach.